 Though the ADA hasn’t acknowledged Neem for oral health, many homeopathic practitioners consider its antibacterial, astringent, and antiseptic properties as a great way to maintain dental sanitation or deal with problems such as gingivitis and periodontal pockets.
 Neem powder can be mixed into your toothpaste and used regularly, or you can order neem-based toothpaste online.

 This spice is not only known for being fabulous for flavoring food and enhancing other flavors.
-It has a wide range of properties that are beneficial to your health and wellness including eliminating toxins from the body, helping the growth of cancerous cells, strengthening the immune system, improving skin health, pain relieving qualities and improving overall dental health.
+It has a wide range of properties that are beneficial to your health and wellness including eliminating toothache, toxins from the body, helping the growth of cancerous cells, strengthening the immune system, improving skin health, pain relieving qualities and improving overall dental health.

 This mellow spice contains the same eugenol as cloves and cinnamon, so it works against plaque and bad breath.
 In addition, the eugenol can ease swollen gums or tender teeth.
 To do so, simply rub nutmeg oil on the sore area or sip a cup of warm nutmeg tea and drink it.

 Like all other common cooking herbs, sage lends its antibacterial properties to your mouth.
 It battles plaque to prevent and cure damage from tooth decay and can help clean out oral sores.
 Brewing a cup of sage tea and rinsing your mouth with it is a cheap and easy way keep your mouth, and thus body, healthy.

 In most major surgeries or medical situations, saline is used to keep things sterile.
 Rinsing your mouth with warm salt water is the same idea.

 The salt water will break up any food stuck in between teeth and kill any bacteria that may be causing damage.
 It is also a great way to ease pain and reduce inflammation from infection of the gums.

 A saltwater mouth rinse is useful for a number of different reasons.